Catalog Quick Links

 Academic censure may assume one of two forms, probation or suspension, depending on the student’s academic standing.
 During the evaluation of student records at the end of each fall and spring semester, a student will normally be subject to the form of academic censure indicated if the cumulative grade point average (GPA) falls below the levels outlined below.

-NOTE: For purposes of censure, the sum of the number of credits transferred from another institution and the number of credits attempted at La Salle are used to determine the student’s year.
+NOTE: For purposes of censure and academic standing, the sum of the number of credits transferred from another institution and the number of credits attempted at La Salle are used to determine the student’s year.

 Academic Probation